You're Not Like everyone else

 The reason I say all of this and how it has to do with my blog post is because when you hear other people say, "but they're rich" or when you'll see "I bet he has more money than you do though" in the YouTube comments section, it just goes to show how shallow folks are despite the mantra of money not being everything pushed into our heads as children.
 Certain people still can't get enough of getting the most out of their current living standards.
 It's almost as if most people simply want to have money but don't have any cent of value to provide.

 So when I was younger, I admittedly did the same thing too.
 When you're a kid, you think money is cool.
-What we don't see is how horrible it actually tears adults apart, that is until we become an adult ourself.
+What we don't see is how horrible it actually tears adults apart, that is until you become an adult yourself.

 Damn, I remember working those late night shifts, hitting on one of the really cute sales associate who was married, only to be unsuccessful, and getting picked on by that pedophile boss.
 But even back when I was first working at my very first corporate job as a bagger at Publix, I never seemed to stop dreaming what I could become later in life.
 To me it's just all about thinking positively and never ever giving up.
 You can come at life hard and never settle for less or you can just give up and be like everyone else.

 I mean, I used to literally walk around the house and act as if there was another person interviewing me.
 I don't know if you all are here because you need help or you just want to know more but one thing's for sure is that nobody wants to be a failure.
 I don't think anyone wakes up and says they don't want to do shit in life.
 Well there probably might be some people who say this, but not 100% sure anyways.

 It's like whenever people would see me not to long ago they would look as if I did something bad to them.
 It's weird, because growing up I was bullied by almost everyone.
 Girls would diss me, and other guys would taunt me.
 Mind you, this was in middle school but I always thought I would be popular one day.
 Maybe not in school, but definitely in the future.